LuizaAlanis/service-vehicle-sales/postgres/README.md

 # Postgres step by step

-## 1) Install postgres locally with following commands on linux ubuntu 20.4
+## 1) Install postgres locally with following commands (was used a linux ubuntu distribution)

 a) Clone the repository
 ```bash